timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

-TimescaleDB offers three key benefits over vanilla PostgreSQL or other traditional RDBMSs for storing time-series data: much higher data ingest rates, equivalent up to (much) superior query performance, and extended time-oriented features.
+TimescaleDB offers three key benefits over vanilla PostgreSQL or other traditional RDBMSs for storing time-series data: much higher data ingest rates, equivalent to (much) superior query performance, and extended time-oriented features.

 And because TimescaleDB still allows you to use the full range of